-Not every pianist in Las Vegas can lay claim to having played in lounges before the likes of Gina Lollobrigida, Montgomery Clift, Clark Gable, Kirk Douglas, Ingrid Bergman, Lana Turner, and Ava Gardner.
-Clito Piermarini (Pier) was twenty-five years old and fresh out of college when he toured Europe as a pianist/composer in the American holiday heydays: the days of wine and piano bars; of glamorous gals and sophisticated movie stars.
+Not every pianist in Las Vegas can lay claim to having played in lounges to entertain the likes of Gina Lollobrigida, Montgomery Clift, Clark Gable, Kirk Douglas, Ingrid Bergman, Lana Turner, and Ava Gardner.
+Clito Piermarini (Pier) was twenty-five years old and fresh out of college when he toured Europe as a pianist/composer in the American holiday heydays: the days of wine and piano bars, of glamorous gals and sophisticated movie stars.

 The self-described “senior citizen” toured throughout Europe’s most fabled cities in his youth.
-He played USO shows in London and in Germany.
-Pier played piano for several years on the older, elegant cruise ship lines such as McCormick and Canard.
-After twelve years in New York City, where Pier performed at the Astoria Hotel and the Copa Lounge, he and his first wife moved to Las Vegas In 1970.
+He played piano in Capri, Italy, where he entertained Clark Gable, Kirk Douglas and Lana Turner.
+He performed at USO shows in London and in Germany.
+Pier was the piano man for several years on elegant cruise ships such as the McCormick and Canard lines.

 Vegas has been good to this piano man.
 “I’ve done very well here,” he says.
 “I’m never out of work.
 I’ve worked the Hilton lounge, the Vestal Virgin Lounge at the old Castaways, the Hacienda.
 I played piano at Liberace’s Tivoli Gardens.
 Now, I’m at the Venetian.
 I’ve been there off and on for ten years.”